Ricardoaar/Ricardoaar/README.md

 - 👯 I’m looking to collaborate on Web development 💻

-- 🧑 Languages: Native spanish 🌮 english B2 🐒 Learning german 🧠
+- 🧑 Languages: Native spanish 🌮 english B1+ 🐒 Learning german 🧠

+- **Platzi Master C8** 💚
 <!--
 **Run19/Run19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->